Who we are

 James engages in advocacy, both written and oral, on the topics of sex, gender and free speech – particularly in relation to the medicalisation of children and the wider cultural, health, legal and political implications.
 He has been featured in articles within mainstream newspapers, including the Telegraph and the Mail.
 He has appeared on TalkRadio, GB News and numerous podcasts, including Triggernometry and the New Culture Forum.
 He also writes for the online publication, Spiked.

-James is currently involved in high-profile litigation, following expulsion from his Masters’ degree in psychotherapy, after speaking out about the medicalisation of children.
-He is suing his university course provider and therapeutic regulatory body for discrimination based on his beliefs and has crowdfunded over £100,000 towards his case from public donations.
+James was involved in high-profile litigation, following expulsion from his Masters’ degree in psychotherapy, after speaking out about the medicalisation of children.
+In august 2024 he won his case and was given a full apology by the institution concerned.

 Dr Julia Gasper